-The mobility of the Cia-Cia people is high and they have spread into other areas.
-However, they need training and assistance to better manage their natural resources.
-They need formal education as well as practical training in order to take advantage of employment opportunities.
+The Cia-Cia need training and assistance to better manage their natural resources.
+They need formal education as well as practical training to take advantage of employment opportunities.
 They also need more medical attention, clinics and medical personnel.

 Scripture Prayers for the Cia-Cia, South Butonese in Indonesia.